gamkedo-la/solo-practice-sandbox-js_only/gureito_ferunando/prototypes/plan.md

 * thank player for sticking until the end

 ### DONE
+* player knows how long they've been playing
 * player knows how far the end of the world is
 * player has different acceleration for x and y.
 * player has a min/max speed